Beaches & Coastal Japan / 日本の海辺と海岸

 Imahama Coast (Hodatsushimizu Town, Hakui District)

-The clear, shallow waters and beautiful views of Imahama Beach attract many visitors to the Imahama Coast during the summer.
-The Imahama Coast is located at the entrance to Chirihama Nagisa Driveway, the only sandy beach in Japan where cars and motorcycles are allowed to drive, so you can park your car on the beach.
-The driveway extends roughly 8 km from Imahama, allowing visitors to savor a leisurely drive along the lapping waves of the beach.
-When driving, watch out for pedestrians and bicycles, do not drive too fast and drive safely.
-Be careful not to get your tires stuck in the sand.
+In summer, the clear, shallow waters and beautiful views of Imahama Beach attract visitors to the Imahama Coast.
+At the entrance of the Imahama Beach, is the Chirihama Nagisa Driveway, the only sandy beach in Japan packed enough to support automobiles, motorcycles and bicycles for a drive along the beach.
+The driveway extends roughly 8 Km from Imahama for a leisurely drive along the lapping waves of the beach.
+When driving, take care of pedestrians and bicycles, keep your speed and drive safely.
+Be careful not to get the tires stuck in the sand.

 Toyama